Module Lpd

 Functions to be executed on queue events.

-module type CONFIG = sig
+module type CONFIG = sig .. end

 module Make:

-Make a Line Printer daemon according to the configuration C
+Make a Line Printer daemon according to the configuration C.

 Useful functions